tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Animation authoring
 """""""""""""""""""

-* Add your animation to `AnimationState` script file.
+* Add your animation to the `AnimationState` script file.
 * In the scene find:

 	.. image:: /images/pedestrian/animation/PedestrianAnimationStateAuthoring.png